smartsri18/Map_TL/README.md

 # Map_TL
-My first Android application **Map_TL**.
-This application tracks the user location based on the location co-ordinate fetched by the location Manager.
+My first Android Application : **Map_TL**.
+This app fetches the location of the user, who may be your family member or friends based on the authenticated user email-ID in firebase database, if and only if that user shares or update their recent location to this application.
-Main objective of this appliaction is to track user's location and share that information only to trusted user.
-This Application is developed using **Google Map API** and **firebase API**.

-### Technologies used
+# Map_TL technologies
 - Google Map API
-- Firebase
+- Firebase API

+# Map_TL Activity
-- Android Studio
+- Login Activity

-### Modules
 - Signup Activity
-- Login Activity
+- User Activity
 - Map Activity
-- User Activiy

-### Working-on
-- Enabling the Sharing time : To limit sharing time usage
+# Future Enchancements
-- Managing real time location (Continous location tracking)
+- Managing user location
+- Continuous Real-time location sharing
+- User Profile